sapphi-red/vitepress-plugins/.changeset/soft-geckos-flash.md

 ---

 - Changed syntax for creating tabs
+  - Check out the document for the new syntax
-- Tab titles can now contain special characters e.g. spaces
+- Tab titles can now contain special characters (e.g. spaces)
 - Custom blocks can now appear nested inside a tab